Circular Saws. Are You a Righty or Lefty?

 Now with the handle in your right-hand you don’t have to look across your arm and the circular saw to see.
 The blade, guide, cutting line and your work are easily visible.
 So cutting that straight line will be a breeze—not to mention safer too.

-Give one of these great circular saws a try and see your skill and confidence improve.
+Give this Milawaukee a try and see your skill and confidence improve.

 If you have questions about your DIY projects or tools just ask your Personal DIY Consultant.
 I’m here to help you succeed with speed.